naofumi/DDH/README.md

 This is already done for you if you require basic authentication with `basic_auth()`.

 A proper reverse proxy would probably work so we should be able to access admin pages via reverse proxy on an Apache setup.
 However, this would be a problem on IIS setups.
 Safer to just allow direct access.

+## Server Setup

+The current DDH code has been tested on the following.
+1. PHP: 5.5.9
+2. OS: Ubuntu 14.04 Trusty
+3. MongoDB: 3.4.23

+## Documentation

+Documenation is available on this file and also in the Wiki pages on BitBucket.
+Additional documentation may be available in the DDH implementation folder.

 ## 概要